Quotient-Space Diffusion Models: Background

 \subsection{Diffusion-based Generative Models on Euclidean Space}

-The main idea of diffusion models is to construct a step-by-step transformation from a simple prior distribution to a complex target distribution.
-In this paper, we follow the Stochastic Interpolant framework~\citep{albergo2023stochastic}, which unifies diffusion models and flow matching models \citep{lipman2023flow,liu2023flow}.
-Let $p_\target(\bfxx)$ be the target distribution.
-The following linear interpolation is constructed:
+The main idea of diffusion models is to construct a step-by-step transformation from a simple prior distribution $p_\prior$ at $t=0$ to a complicated target distribution $p_\target$ at $t=1$.
+We follow the Stochastic Interpolant framework \citep{albergo2023stochastic} unifying diffusion models \citep{ho2020denoising,song2021score} and flow matching models \citep{lipman2023flow,liu2023flow}.
+It defines the intermediate distribution for $t\in[0,1]$ by: